HARSHITHA-SC23/InterviewPreparation/soft-skills/GeneralIQ.md

 *Another proud accomplishment was within my first year of industry experience when I was given the opportunity to lead a team as a de facto lead.
 I took on the responsibility of grooming new developers and leading them to become valuable resources for the organization.
 It was a rewarding experience to see the team grow and succeed under my guidance.*

-*Additionally, I was given the opportunity to lead a project from scratch, which allowed me to demonstrate my project management skills and ability to deliver high-quality solutions on time and within budget.
+*Additionally, I was given the opportunity to lead a project from scratch, which allowed me to demonstrate my project management skills and ability to deliver high-quality solutions on time.
 These experiences have not only shaped my skills as a full-stack developer but also taught me valuable leadership and teamwork skills.*
 </details>

 <details>